RafaCdlR/langton_ant/README.md

 # Langton's Ant

 This project is a simple implementation of the classic Langton's Ant (with two colors tiles).
+The ant moves in a toroidal 2D space.

 # Future